moddio/moddio-docs/scripting-reference/actions/openWebsiteForPlayer.md

-Opens the provided website for a specified player in a new tab.
+Opens the specified website for a specified player in a new tab.